The women in the leprosy ward have broken me ten

 And the ulcers get worse,

-the disease starts settling in deeper and deeper,
+the disease starts settling in deeper and

 creeping into new parts of my body,